JD Degree in California Overview

 Faculty and Admissions

-Get the information you need in order to start your Alliant experience.
-Browse our diverse list of faculty members, or see your desired program's latest admission requirements at either our San Francisco or San Diego campus.
+Get the information you need in order to start your SFLS law study experience.
+Browse our diverse list of faculty members, or see your desired program's latest admission requirements at either our San Francisco Bay Area or San Diego campus.

 Many of our students studying our JD Degree in California are often exempt from the requirement to sit for and pass the First-Year Law Students’ Examination, also known as the “Baby Bar.”

 Our JD Degree Program offers a part-time format to provide more options and greater flexibility to our students.
-Regardless if you choose part-time or full-time, students studying JD law in San Diego or San Francisco will gain hands-on experience and learn a variety of criminal law skills through a challenging curriculum.
+Regardless if you choose part-time or full-time, students studying JD law in San Diego or San Francisco Bay Area will gain hands-on experience and learn a variety of criminal law skills through a challenging curriculum.
+This JD Degree California program is designed to make law study easily available for all.

 Varied Course Offerings